Ashley Graham Shows Off Curvy Body In Bikini For Photo Shoot In Jamaica

 A post shared by A S H L E Y G R A H A M (@theashleygraham) on

 The day before her shoot, Ashley enjoyed some fun in the sun in Jamaica with her friends.
-She took multiple Snapchat photos and videos wearing a bright pink bikini and some purple-tinted aviator sunglasses, Daily Mail noted.
+She took multiple Snapchat photos and videos wearing a bright pink bikini and some purple-tinted aviator sunglasses, the Daily Mail noted.

 Graham has previously spoken out about loving her figure and feeling confident in her own skin, crediting the rise body-positive celebrities like Jennifer Lopez, according to New York Magazine.